Course Number and Title: CMT 111 Construction Print Reading

 - Interpret as-built drawings, and discuss their significance.

-- Identify symbols representing materials on a drawing.
+- Identify symbols representing materials on civil, architectural, structural, mechanical, electrical, & plumbing drawings.

 - Describe the purpose of elevations, sections, and details.

-- Demonstrate professional and ethical conduct as expected in industry.
+- Demonstrate professional & ethical conduct as expected in industry

 - Identify the need for self-discipline and time management in technical industries.